7B-Things/push-button-switch/docs/mechanical/captive_nuts.md

 There are three holes in the switch bottom which will be used later to attach a mounting base.
 The intention is for these bases to be designed and printed for each use case.
 Examples might be a v-block base for mounting the switch to a metal tube, or a flat base with pockets where double stick tape can be applied.

-The three mounting base holes are highlighted below.
+The three mounting base captive nut pockets are highlighted below.

 ![Mounting Base Captive Nut Locations](../images/mechanical_mounting_captive_nut_locations.jpg)